Strongest Nail Shapes

 • Nuts and seeds (especially sunflower seeds)

 Forging a diet around these foods can transform your nails and make them incredibly strong, but the results won’t happen overnight.
-If you’re not getting a lot of these foods in your diet currently, it can take a serious lifestyle change.
-It will be worth it if you want to improve your hair, nails, and health.

 Supplements

-However if you can’t get everything you need from your diet, at least make sure to get a good amount of nutrition from supplements.
+However, if you can’t get everything you need from your diet, at least make sure to get a good amount of nutrition from supplements.

-When it comes to nail strength, you should also consider getting a collagen supplement.
-Collagen is known for making your nails grow faster and stronger.
-It also does the same for your hair, and is said to improve joint health.
+When it comes to nail strength, consider also taking a collagen supplement.
+Collagen is known for promoting faster and stronger nail growth.

-You can find collagen in the form of a powder that you can add to your smoothies (or any drink, really) or you can find collagen capsules that you can take as a vitamin.
+You can find collagen in the form of a powder that you can add to your smoothies (or any drink, really), or you can find collagen capsules that you can take as a vitamin.

 Limit Exposure To Harsh Chemicals

 Some people expose their hands to harsh chemicals throughout the day due to their work or housework.
-Things like soaps, detergents, and a lot of hot water can make your nails weaker and deplete them of their natural moisture.
-Dry nails lead to brittleness and breakage.

 Whenever possible, try to limit your exposure to these chemicals.
-If you can’t avoid them, at least wear gloves while you’re doing the work.
+If you can’t avoid them, at least wear gloves while doing the work.

-Gloves can be worn during most activities where your hands are exposed to these chemicals.
-In fact, it is recommended to wear gloves anyways since excessive exposure can lead to other health issues.
+In fact, it is recommended to wear gloves anyway since excessive exposure can lead to other health issues.

-Along the same line, try to avoid cheap nail polishes or toxic nail glues.
-These can also affect the health of your nails.
 If you’re using nail polish remover, try to stick to acetone-free nail polish remover whenever possible.

 Use Nail Strengthening Products

 For example, this nail strengthening system is both affordable and effective at actually making your nails stronger.
-It provides natural supplementation to your nail.
-The more you wear it, the stronger your nails will become over time.

 Nail strengtheners can also provide immediate results by coating your nails with a thick protective coat.
-This gives your nails the chance to grow out longer and stronger.
-You can also use a nail strengthener or hardener.

 Hydrate Your Nails